How Facebook failed to stem racist abuse of England’s soccer players

 Much of the racist abuse in English soccer has been directed at Black superstars in the Premier League, such as Raheem Sterling and Marcus Rashford.
 About 30% of players in the Premier League are Black, Bhandari said.

-Over time, these players have been harassed at soccer stadiums and on Facebook, where users are asked to provide their real names, and on Instagram and Twitter, which allows users to be anonymous.
-In April 2019, fed up with the behavior, some players and two former captains of the national team, David Beckham and Wayne Rooney, took part in a 24-hour social media boycott, posting red badges on Instagram, Twitter and Facebook with the hashtag #Enough.
+These players have been harassed at stadiums and on Facebook, where users are asked to provide their real names, and on Instagram and Twitter, which allows anonymity.
+In April 2019, some players and two former captains of the national team, David Beckham and Wayne Rooney, took part in a 24-hour social media boycott, posting red badges on Instagram, Twitter and Facebook with the hashtag #Enough.

 A month later, English soccer officials held their first meeting with Facebook — and came away disappointed.
 Facebook said that “feedback from the meeting was taken on board and influenced further policy, product and enforcement efforts.”